fwilleke80/c4d-SplineDataVisualizer/README.md

+# c4d-SplineDataVisualizer
+Render SplineData curves!

-# c4d-SplineDataSpline
+# Components

+## SplineData Spline Object
-A spline generator object that visualizes a SplineData
+A Spline Object that visualizes data from a SplineData GUI gadget.

-## Attributes
 ### SplineData
 The spline curve.